SertraFurr/chat-deep.ai-Python-Wrapper/README.md

 ## Disclaimer

 This is an unofficial wrapper.
 The author is not responsible for any misuse or consequences of using this tool.
 Use at your own risk and in accordance with chat-deep.ai's terms of service.

+## Note
+Most of the code was reformatted using AI to be easier to maintain by each user.